thong-pm/pubic.multi-platform-to-postgres/readme.md

 # Multi-Pipeline Orchestration Pipeline

-This project orchestrates multiple Singer data pipelines to extract data from various sources and load it into a PostgreSQL database using a central scheduler.
+This project orchestrates multiple Singer data pipelines ([pipelinewise-singer-python](https://github.com/transferwise/pipelinewise-singer-python)) by TransferWise (now Wise).
+Extract data from various sources and load it into a PostgreSQL database using a central scheduler.
 The views are created and maintain by dbt.

 Current available pipelines: